 Turning over cards inside your company is an internal comms function.
 In practice, it looks like spending time listening to your employees and truly getting to know your entire staff’s perspective.

 It requires the belief there are truly great stories in your company.
 The best stories are often hidden.

 Turning over cards outside your company in media is an external comms function.
 In practice, it looks like carefully researching journalists and publications, perhaps understanding what they write about better than they do.
-It requires knowing what their readers want to write about.
+It requires knowing what their readers want to read.

 When a great story you overturned inside your company, matches a writer of publication.
 Pitching the journalist, in this case, doesn’t look like you trying to convince them to write about you, it looks like you providing a resource they were already looking for.
 This is how to get a journalist to cover your story.